booboo-at-gluga-de/TLS4Developers_Workshop/README.md

    * [__Exercise A.4__](exercises/A4/):
      The Client needs to authenticate by a Client Certificate: mTLS
    * [__Exercise A.5__](exercises/A5/):
-     Useful Commands for Dealing with Certificates
+     Useful Commands for Dealing with Certificates and Keystores

 ## Chapter B: Using Certificates of an Official CA